 Greenhouse gas emissions could be reduced from the main livestock types by 23% and ammonia emissions by 15% if wide scale and highly effective mitigations are adopted across UK farms.
-This is a key finding of the most recent report April 2022 published by CIEL.
+This is a key finding of the April 2022 report published by CIEL.

 Rapid and widespread change needed to meet net zero targets for livestock

 The report April 2022 is believed to be the first of its kind to model and collate data at this scale.
 It covers a range of mitigating scenarios in real life case studies across dairy, beef, sheep, pig and poultry farms.

 CIEL commissioned an independent consortium of expert scientists from the Agri-Food and Biosciences Institute (AFBI), Queen’s University Belfast, Scotland’s Rural College (SRUC) and Rothamsted Research to deliver the report.

 The publication follows on from ‘Net Zero Carbon & UK Livestock’, produced in 2020, which established benchmarks for a range of farming systems across the main livestock types in the UK.

 ‘Net Zero & Livestock: How farmers can reduce emissions’ goes a step further to look at a wide range of mitigation options that can help reduce emissions at farm level.
 The report aims to provide farmers, advisers, supply chain partners and policymakers with the information to support evidence-based decision making when it comes to farming in a net zero world.

 As acknowledged in the report’s conclusions, there are many positives to take from the findings.
 However, the report reaffirms the substantial change required if the UK’s livestock industry is to achieve its net zero target for 2050.